Jesus Christ is the Teacher.

 Matthew 5:1, NKJV

 When.
-When the Lord settles, He settles and remains among a people, a body—when He sees the crowds.
+When the Lord settles, He settles and hovers over a people, a body—when He sees the crowds.
+When He sees family.

-The Lord will approach and engage with His body only in Love; the Bread must be broken and given and known.
+The Lord will approach and engage with His body only in Love; the Bread must be broken and given and received among many.
+We also have this pattern in His teachings.

 In the broken Bread, the knowledge and Word of God, the Blood of Jesus comes forth, the mercies and sanctification of the Father.
-We can draw near and sit with Him.
+We can draw near, listen, and be fed by and of Him.

 -